What does the word ‘vegan’ really mean?

 Fruits and vegetables are expensive.
 Isn’t being vegan a privileged position?

 Other animals prey on one another, so why shouldn’t we?
-It’s a part of natural life.
+Isn’t it a natural part of life?

 What about the plants you kill or harm by eating vegan?
 (AKA: Can’t you hear the carrots screaming?)